kevinash/awesome-ai/README.md

 ## MAKE ART with Artificial Intelligence
->Make and Sell your Art with Artificial Intelligence, Blockchain and NFT
+>How to use AI, NFT and Blockchain super-tools to make and sell your art

 Book by Kevin Ashley ([https://www.amazon.com/dp/B08YXW7M9K](https://www.amazon.com/dp/B08YXW7M9K))